ngraham20/maze-solver/README.md

 # Maze Algorithms Final Project
 The actual assignment was to study the difference between multiple different algorithms for a given problem, but I found it hard to explain how exactly the algorithms exactly worked, so I integrated a system to produce the choice history of which pixels were joined with each other.
-Here is the result:
+Unfortunately, when increasing the size of the graphics for the README, they became blurred.
+The sanitization that GitHub does prevents the css from working.
+Regardless, here is the result:
 ### Kruskal's Algorithm on a 25x25 pixel grid
 <img src="examples/Kruskal-25x25.gif" width="300" style="image-rendering: pixelated;"/>